Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/examples/Get-AzWvdSessionHostManagement.md

 eastus     HostPoolName Microsoft.DesktopVirtualization/hostpools/{hostpoolName}/sessionHostManagements
 ```

-This command gets a Windows Virtual Desktop SessionHostManagement in a Resource Group.
+This command gets a Azure Virtual Desktop SessionHostManagement in a Resource Group.